niravmehtax/niravmehtax.github.io/_pages/teaching.md

 author_profile: true
 ---

+## First-year PhD Infomerical

+* Read [this](/files/teaching/infomerical_slides.pdf) if you're a Western PhD student deciding whether you'd like to come talk with me about your research!

 ## Recommendation letters:

 * Undergrad students seeking a letter of recommendation: please use [these instructions](/files/teaching/nirav_instructions.pdf) to fill out [this template](/files/teaching/nirav_instructions_template.ods).